joe-warrington/fastsos/README.md

 ### Input format

 The optimization problem is specified by entering a sequence of polynomials in the file `input.txt`.
 The first line is the objective function f(x), and the following lines are the constraints g_1(x), g_2(x) etc. Each constraint g_i(x) is interpreted as a polynomial greater than or equal to zero.
 This is the only kind of constraint allowed.
 The labels f(x), g_1(x), etc. themselves should not be included.
-So the file contents for the problem above would be
+So an example legal input file would be

-    x_1 + x_2
+    x1 + x2
-    1 - x_1^2 - x_2^2
+    1 - x1^2 - x2^2
-    -x_1x_2^2
+    -x1x2^2

-The variables must be called `x_1`, `x_2` etc., and only strictly positive integer exponents are allowed.
+The variables must be called `x1`, `x2` etc., and only strictly positive integer exponents are allowed.
 Constants are also allowed.
 Each term of the polynomial (monomial) can be an arbitrary multiplication of `x`-variables raised to arbitrary powers, and the dimension and the degree of the polynomial will be inferred from the highest values found in the problem.
 Brackets and other characters are not currently interpreted.
-Also, unused coordinates, e.g. only using `x_1` and `x_3` but not `x_2`, will still increase the problem size.
-So don't do that.
+Unused coordinates, for example `x2` not appearing in a problem where `x1` and `x3` appear in the cost function or constraints, are automatically eliminated to reduce computational load.

 ### Optimization

 The parser and solver are then called from the command line as follows:

 ```
-soschnell_cl d pos_cert
+fastsos d pos_cert
 ```

 In the above, `d` is an integer at least 1 that specifies the *degree* of the sum-of-squares relaxation to use.
 If the value of `d` is less than the minimum valid for the problem (half the highest degree amongst all the polynomials, rounded up), the minimum legal value will be used, and a message to this effect displayed.

 The argument `pos_cert` must be either `PSD`, `SDSOS`, or `DSOS`, and specifies which positivity certificate to use throughout.
 These three options are in decreasing order of computational cost, but also generate weaker and weaker relaxations.
 They stand for *positive semidefinite*, *scaled diagonally-dominant sum-of-squares*, and *diagonally-dominant sum of squares*.
+Strictly the latter two should simply be called (scaled) diagonally dominant or (S)DD, as they refer to matrix positivity conditions.
+However (S)DSOS has become the more common terminology.

 The script then parses the polynomials described in `input.txt` and passes the resulting problem to MOSEK.
 The optimal value of the relaxed problem will be displayed if it was solved successfully.
 If the solver is not able to return an optimal solution, diagnostic information is displayed.